eshdev21/chordDL/README.md

 ---

-Chord is a humble, practical wrapper for the incredible `yt-dlp` project.
-It was originally created for personal use to make it easier to access `yt-dlp`'s powerful downloading capabilities through a simple desktop interface.

-This project exists solely because of the hard work put in by the `yt-dlp` team.
-Chord handles the UI and some local plumbing, but all the heavy lifting and media extraction genius is provided entirely by `yt-dlp`.
+Chord is a simple `yt-dlp` wrapper made in Tauri.
+It is a lightweight wrapper made for personal use.
+Big thanks to the `yt-dlp` team for their amazing engine that does all the heavy lifting.

 > [!IMPORTANT]
 > **Alpha Build**: This project is currently in Alpha.